Excitation-pulse intensity mediated control of coherent nonlinear optical response of a V-type system: Introduction

 The paper is organized as follows: Sec. \ref{V-type} provides details of a model V-level system that we have considered.
 Section \ref{LMI_1} investigates the coherent evolution of the V-type system under single-pulse excitation.
-We elucidate a rich coherent dynamics when the energy gap between excited states is comparable to the spectral width of the excitation pulse.
-These dynamics are leveraged to demonstrate coherent control through 2DCS simulations, which are detailed in Secs. \ref{Per_vs_NonPer} \& \ref{Results}.
-The paper concludes with a discussion of the results from our 2D simulations.
+For a spectral width comparable to the energy gap between excited states, high-intensity pulses induce a rich and nonintuitive coherent dynamics.
+This effect is absent in the impulsive limit.
+These complex dynamics are then leveraged to demonstrate coherent control through 2DCS simulations, which are detailed in Secs. \ref{Per_vs_NonPer} \& \ref{Results}.
+The paper concludes with a discussion of the results from our 2DCS simulations.